WiFo-M$^2$: Empower Wireless Communications With Plug-and-Play Environment Sensing via Foundation Model: WiFo-M Framework: Sensing Processing, Feature Extraction, and Pre-training

 \subsection{Challenges}

-To realize the goal of scalable sensing-refined PHY actions, the primary obstacles arise from three key aspects: environment sensing data processing, foundation model design, and the pre-training strategy.
+To realize the goal of scalable sensing-refined PHY actions, the primary obstacles arise from three key aspects: cross-modal data pairing, temporal-aware model design, and robust pre-training strategies.
 These are detailed as follows:

 \textit{(1) Absence of Inherent Cross-Modal Data Pairing:} A fundamental premise for CL is the availability of aligned positive sample pairs across modalities.
 In wireless communication scenarios, however, a single sensing frame captures elements like vehicles and buildings can correspond to multiple potential receivers.
 Consequently, the first challenge lies in disentangling and constructing matching CSI positive pairs for different receivers from the same set of sensory data.